stakwork/sphinx-rs/sphinx-ffi/readme.md

 6. when a MQTT message is received:

 - store a "sequence" number, starting as "undefined"
-- load up ALL your stored State into a Map (dictionary or object) and encode with messagepack.
+- load up ALL your stored State into a Map (dictionary or object) and encode with msgpack.
 Then run the proper function based on the topic received:
 - `init-1-msg`: `run_init_1`
 - `init-2-msg`: `run_init_2`
 - `vls-msg`: `run_vls`
 - `lss-msg`: `run_lss`
-- after each call, store ALL the returned mutations:
+- after each call, store ALL the returned State:
-  - msgpack.decode(response.state)
+  - msgpack.decode(`response.state`)
   - store each key/value pair
-- Then publish the bytes on the returned topic.
+- Then publish the `bytes` on the returned `topic`.
-- if the topic was `vls-msg`, then set the stored "sequence" number to equal the response.sequence + 1
+- if the topic was `vls-msg`, then set the stored "sequence" number to equal the `response.sequence` + 1
 - if you get an "invalid sequence" error, that means another signer signed instead (if you are running multiple signers).
-So clear ALL your stored state, set "sequence" back to undefined, and publish to `{CLIENT_ID}/hello` again
+So clear ALL your stored state, set "sequence" back to undefined, and publish to `{CLIENT_ID}/hello` again.

 ### kotlin